-Student Support Services (SSS)-STEM is a program within the Office of Educational Opportunity (OEO) and TRIO Programs, a departmental unit within the Division of Student Affairs at Georgia State University.
-All SSS services are aimed at increasing the academic potential of SSS-STEM participants and are provided at no cost to eligible students.
-Mission and Goal
+Student Support Services (SSS)-STEM is a program that offers services aimed at increasing the academic potential of participants in the STEM (Science, Technology, Engineering, & Math) disciplines and are provided at no cost to eligible students.

 - Be a first-generation college student and/or,

 - Demonstrate financial need (or low income status) and/or,